Cobra (1986 film): Editing

 The first rough cut was over two hours long (the closest estimated original running time is 130 minutes).
 It was then shortened to a roughly two-hour director's cut which was intended to be released in theaters.
-However, after Top Gun became a smash hit, Stallone and Warner Bros. were worried that Cobra—which would premiere the following week—would be overshadowed, so in order to ensure at least one extra screening each day the movie was heavily re-edited.
+However, after Top Gun became a smash hit, Stallone and Warner Bros.
+Pictures were worried that Cobra—which would premiere the following week—would be overshadowed, so in order to ensure at least one extra screening each day the movie was heavily re-edited.
 Stallone removed much of the plot and scenes involving characters other than his own.
 Warner Bros. also demanded that the more graphic scenes be cut down or removed entirely because they were "too intense," and that some action scenes be cut for pacing.
 The extended television version of the film is approximately 6 minutes longer than the theatrical release.
 When first submitted to the MPAA the film received an X rating, necessitating even more cuts.